Metro FC (New Zealand)

 Metro F.C. is a New Zealand association football club, based in Auckland, that competes in the NRFL Championship, after winning promotion from Lotto Sport Italia NRFL Division 2 during the 2019 season.

 The club was known as Metro College until the 1980s.
 They were members of the former top premier New Zealand football league the New Zealand National Soccer League which ended in 2004 to give way to the New Zealand Football Championship.
 The senior team is led by Nathan Christie;– an experienced coach both as a head coach and assistant coach, Nathan Christie took over in the 2018 season after the club was relegated to Lotto Sport Italia NRFL Division 2 after the 2017 season.
 The club has a good history of playing at one of the two top level football leagues in New Zealand after the New Zealand Football Championship, they have also won one of the top leagues in New Zealand football the Northern League in the 1998 season and also managing to set a record of scoring the most goals in any match of the top New Zealand football national cup the Chatham Cup demolishing Norwest 21–0.

 History

-Metro was formed in 1899 as the Tabernacle-Metropolitan Club by parishioners of the local Baptist Church, and claims to Auckland's second-oldest existing club after North Shore United (which was founded in 1898).
-The club shortened its name to Metropolitan in 1921.
-Following amalgamation with College United in 1929 it changed its name to Metro College; the name was finally shortened to Metro in 1986.
+Metro was established in 1899 as the Tabernacle-Metropolitan Club by parishioners of the local Baptist Church.
+Claiming to be Auckland's second-oldest existing club after North Shore United (founded in 1898), the club shortened its name to Metropolitan in 1921.
+Following a merger with College United in 1929, it adopted the name Metro College, which was later shortened to Metro in 1986.

-The club's home ground is Phyllis Street Reserve in Mount Albert, Auckland, where it has been based since 1950.
+The club is based at Phyllis Street Reserve in Mount Albert, Auckland, its home ground since 1950.

-Metro jointly hold the record for the largest ever victory in any stage of the Chatham Cup.
-In 1991, they demolished Norwest 21–0, a record since equalled in 2005 by Central United (coincidentally also against Norwest).
-Metro have twice reached the semi-finals of the cup, in 1946 and 1998, but have yet to play in a final.
+Metro shares the record for the largest victory in any stage of the Chatham Cup.
+In 1991, they defeatedNorwest 21–0, a record later equaled in 2005 by Central United (coincidentally also against Norwest).
+Metro has reached the semi-finals of the cup twice, in 1946 and 1998, but has never appeared in a final.